jallan07/stratus-weather-tracker/README.md

-# 06 Server-Side APIs: Weather Dashboard
+# Stratus Weather Dashboard

 In this project, I built a weather dashboard that runs in the browser.
 By calling and retreiving data from OpenWeather's one-call API, I was able to build a dynamic dashboard that updates automatically as new searches are entered by the user.
+Border colors update based on the temperature for that day.
+UV Index colors also change based on the value of that number.

 ## Resources Used